jamesWalker55/erd-render/README.md

 1. Clone this repository
 2. Open a terminal at the root of the repository
 3. Execute the following:
-4. `pip install -e .`
+4. `pip install .`
-5. This package will be installed in development mode
+5. This package is installed

 Quick start: